NREL/EnergyPlus/design/FY2023/NFP_Chiller Plant Support for Carbon Initiatives-.md

 ## Overview ##

 HVAC system water plant equipment would typically include a chiller and boiler.
 Newer plants use heat pumps with diverting values such that one or more chiller heaters could serve either plant (return side diverting valves not shown in figure).
+This plant configuration would mix plant fluids from both loops.
 A discussion of whether to model diverting valves or rely on the traditional EnergyPlus plant loop topology resulted in the selection of the current plant topology.
-The fact that this plant configuration would mix plant fluids from both loops will be mentioned here without further discussion.

-The new supervisory controller will oversee and dispatch plant equipment by choosing which plant component will operate at any given time using the plant RunFlag variable.
-Figure 1 shows a traditional plant with 2 heat pumps.
-Either heat pump can serve either plant using diverting valves.
-This concept is modeled in EnergyPlus using a pair of HeatPump:PlantLoop:EIR objects, where only 1 of the pair can be on at any given time, and a PlantEquipmentOperation:ChillerHeaterChangeover object to manage operation.
-The figure also includes optional equipment for an auxiliary boiler, in case the chiller heater temperature limits may not allow operation, and thermal storage for heat recovery or traditional use, and various chiller heater configurations.
-The heat pumps can be configured as 2-pipe air-cooled, 4-pipe water-cooled, or 6-pipe heat recovery.
+In EnergyPlus, water plant operation will be coordinated using the supervisory control manager.
+This manager will identify building HVAC loads and dispatch plant equipment by choosing which plant component to operate at any given time using, tentatively, the plant RunFlag variable.
+The left side of Figure 1 shows a traditional plant with 2 heat pumps.
+Either heat pump can serve either plant loop using diverting valves.
+This concept can be modeled in EnergyPlus using a pair of HeatPump:PlantLoop:EIR objects, where only 1 of the pair can be active at any given time.
+A PlantEquipmentOperation:ChillerHeaterChangeover object will monitor building loads and manage plant operation.
+The figure also includes as an example optional equipment for an auxiliary boiler, in case the chiller heater temperature limits may limit operation, and thermal storage, for heat recovery or traditional use, and various chiller heater configurations.
+The heat pumps could be configured as 2-pipe air-cooled, 4-pipe water-cooled, or 6-pipe heat recovery.
 This new feature intends to build the basic components required to operate these advanced plant configurations.

+Notes on this figure:
+ - An ideal HX is used to connect a heat recovery heat pump between plant loops because EnergyPlus allows only a single mixer/splitter per loop.
+The ideal HX won't have losses.
+ - Mixing of plant fluids is not part of this feature, which is likely not an issue other than checking plant loop fluid properties and providing warnings.
+ - Optional equipment shown will operate under independent controls without supervisory control.
+ - The 4-pipe heat recovery heat pump might be placed on the supply or demand side of the plant loop to allow for both constant and variable speed pump configurations.
+ - Plant loop temperature fluctuations due to defrost are not explicitly modeled at this time (i.e., the defrost shock tank would absorb the majority of this temperature swing, but actual plant temperature changes are not modeled.
+ - Thermal ice storage dispatch is not yet included as part of this feature.

 ![divertingvalveplant](DivertingValvePlant.png)
 <p style="text-align: center;"> Figure 1.
 Advanced Heat Recovery Plant Design</p>

 ## Approach

 This new feature will include a new object **PlantEquipmentOperation:ChillerHeaterChangeover** and also include updates to the 2-pipe and 4-pipe version of a chiller heater using the existing objects *HeatPump:PlantLoop:EIR:Cooling* and *HeatPump:PlantLoop:EIR:Heating*.
-This new feature will not include controls for the ice storage system or auxiliary boiler discussed here.
+This new feature will not include advanced controls for the ice storage system or auxiliary boiler discussed here.
 Additional equipment controls for the boiler and ice tank, if needed, may be added at a future time.

-Trane has provided capacity and power performance curves for heat pump equipment that would be (and currently are) used in this type of plant.
+Trane has provided normalized capacity and power performance curves for heat pump equipment that would be (and currently are field deployed) used in this type of plant.
 The power curve was converted to energy input ratio to be consistent with existing models in EnergyPlus.
 Trane also provide a new defrost model as an alternative to those used for DX heating coils.
 All 3 defrost models will be included in the modifications to the HeatPump:PlantLoop:EIR:Heating object.

-Trane has also identified minimum and maximum operating temperature limits which are included to more accurately model this product line.
+Trane has also identified minimum and maximum operating temperature limits which are included to more accurately model this equipment type.

 The advanced operation of the chilled and hot water plants will be managed by the supervisory control manager.
+Zones attached to these plants will be polled for loads and summed to represent each plant load.
+The chiller heaters will be dispatched as either cooling only, heating only, or simultaneous cooling and heating.
+Controls to dispatch a heat pump heat recovery unit are being investigated (center right of figure).

 ## Testing/Validation/Data Source(s)